Laser-based Scribing of CIGS Solar Cell Material Structures for Monolithic Module Integration

 Peak power = Energy / (full-width half-max pulse width)

 This represents one way to define peak power.
-Base-to-base pulse width or 90% pulse width are examples of other definitions that can be used in the peak power formula1.
+Base-to-base pulse-width or 90% pulse-width, and other pulse width representations are examples of other ways to refer to pulse width that can be used in the formula for peak power [1]

-Above a threshold pulse width for a particular laser energy and spot size, the peak intensity is not high enough to generate a shockwave.
-Scribing a CIGS/buffer/TCO layer with a total thickness on the order of 1000 nm at a wavelength of 1064 nm was attempted using pulse widths in the nanosecond (10⁻⁹ s) and picosecond (10⁻¹² s) ranges.
-Descriptions of pulse widths in these units include tens of each unit — e.g., tens of picoseconds.
-It was found that even with a wavelength of 1064 nm (and thus the requisite optical penetration depth), melt-free scribing was obtained only with pulse widths in the picosecond range. .
-In the nanosecond range, the peak intensity of the pulse is not high enough to produce the strong shockwave.
-If the pulse width is decreased too much — e.g., into the femtosecond range — nonlinear absorption in the overlying layer occurs due to the extremely high peak intensities.
-Due to that strong absorption, the optical penetration depth does not extend beyond the CIGS layer to produce the same mechanism.
+Above a threshold pulse-width for a particular laser energy and spot size, the peak intensity is not high enough to generate a strong ablation shockwave.
+Scribing a CIGS/buffer/TCO layer having a thickness on the order of 1000 nm with a wavelength of 1064 nm was attempted using pulse widths of nanoseconds (10-9) and picoseconds (10-12).
+Descriptions of pulse widths in these units include tens of each units, e.g. tens of picoseconds.
+It was found that even with a wavelength of 1064 nm (and thus the requisite optical penetration depth) melt-free scribing was obtained only with pulse widths in the picosecond range.
+In the nanosecond pulse width range the peak intensity is not high enough to produce a strong ablation shockwave.
+If the pulse width is decreased too much down to the femtosecond range nonlinear absorption in the overlying layer to be removed kicks in.
+Hence, the optical penetration depth does not extend beyond the layer to be removed in order to produce the mechanical removal mechanism discussed herein.

 Summary

-Although this work took place about 15 years ago, the laser sources evaluated at that time remain highly relevant in today's laser industry.
+Although this story happened about 15 years ago, the candidate laser sources evaluated at that time remain highly relevant in today’s laser industry.

-One of the most critical requirements for the P1, P2, and P3 scribes used in monolithic CIGS solar module integration is the absence of melting.
-Nanosecond lasers were ruled out early on due to excessive melting and thermal damage.
-From there, one might intuitively expect that femtosecond lasers — known for their minimal heat-affected zones (HAZ) — would be the ideal choice.
-However, it's important not to make assumptions when it comes to laser applications.
-Instead, each application must be thoroughly investigated through systematic experimentation, including, when necessary, collaboration with external laser applications laboratories.
+One of the most important requirements for the P1, P2, and P3 scribes used for monolithic CIGS solar module integration is lack of melting.
+Nanosecond laser failed as a source for this application due to excessive melting.
+From there, one might intuitively expect that femtosecond lasers - known for their minimal heat affected zone (HAZ) - would be the ideal choice.
+However, it is important not to make assumptions when it comes to laser applications.
+Instead, each application must be thoroughly investigated through systematic experimentation including, when necessary, collaboration with external laser application labs.

-In this particular case, the best-quality scribe — completely free of melting and particles, while maintaining a reasonably narrow scribe width of approximately 45 µm — was surprisingly achieved using a 1064 nm picosecond laser, rather than a 1030 nm femtosecond laser.
-The 1064 nm picosecond laser also proved to be the most economically viable option, supporting scan speeds of up to several meters per second, possibly reaching as high as 4000 mm/sec.
+In this particular case, the best quality scribe that’s completely free of melting and particles while maintaining reasonably narrow scribe width on the order of 45 µm was surprisingly achieved using a 1064 nm picosecond laser rather than the 1030 nm femtosecond laser.
+In addition, the 1064 nm picosecond laser also proved to be the most economically viable option supporting scan speeds up to several meters per second and possibly reaching as high as 4 meters per second.

 According to this study, the optimal scribe quality was achieved through a laser-induced mechanical removal mechanism.
-At 1064 nm, the optical penetration depth was comparable to or greater than the thickness of the layer to be removed.
+At the 1064 nm wavelength the optical penetration depth was comparable to or bigger than the thickness of the layer to be removed.
 This allowed the laser energy to pass through the weakly absorbing or even transparent top layer and interact with the absorbing layer underneath.
-The laser's peak intensity was sufficient to generate a strong ablation shockwave at the interface between these layers.
-This resulted in a "shock-off" effect — mechanically ejecting the top layer without significant thermal damage.
-The resulting scribe was relatively narrow and virtually free of melting and particles.
+The laser peak intensity was sufficient to generate a strong ablation shockwave at the interface between the layers.
+This resulted in a “shock-off” effect – mechanically ejecting the top layer without significant thermal and mechanical damage.
+The resulting scribe was relatively narrow and free of melting and particles.

-By contrast, the femtosecond laser — though operating with extremely short pulse durations — produced peak intensities that were too high, leading to nonlinear absorption in the top layer.
-The primary material removal mechanism became direct vaporization, which, while effective, also introduced some melting.
-This melting was observed in a very narrow transition region at the scribe edges, approximately 1 µm in width.
+By contrast, the femtosecond laser operating with extremely short pulse durations produced peak intensities that were too high leading to nonlinear absorption in the top layer.
+The primary material removal mechanism became direct vaporization which, while effective, also introduced some melting.
+This melting was observed in a very narrow transition region at the scribe edges that was approximately 1 µm in width.
 As a result, the femtosecond laser scribes exhibited slight but measurable thermal effects.

 Next